 7. Change the way you travel

 You may sense a theme in this list of realising that there is more than one way to travel.
-Well, that’s because it’s one of the biggest things you can realise to get yourself on the road.
-If you always travel in one way, for example taking a week-long holiday to a beach somewhere, then it’s time to mix things up.
+Well, that’s because it’s one of the biggest things you need to realise to get yourself on the road.
+If you’ve always thought of travel in one way and you’re finding it hard to make that happen, then it’s time to mix things up.

-Travel more often by thinking about weekend getaways to places within driving distance, or short flights.
-Or even day trips close by!
+Travel more often by thinking about weekend getaways to places within easy driving distance, or short flights.
+Or even day trips count as travel!

 Instead of taking a week in one place, split it into 4 days in one and 3 in another close by (I’m obsessed with seeing more than one place when I travel).
-Map out a road trip you can do in just a few days, or lump your holidays together and take a whole month to travel Europe, or up the west coast of the United States, or South East Asia, or whatever!
+Map out a road trip you can do in just a few days, or lump your vacation days together and take a whole month to travel Europe, or up the west coast of the United States, or South East Asia, or whatever!
 You can balance the rest of the year with those local and weekend only trips.
-You get the idea…

 Honestly, the keyword is action.
 If you want to travel more, you have to act.
 Personally, I’m extremely good at acting when it comes to travel, and yet in other aspects of my life, not so great.
 If you’re the opposite, it’s time to change!